John Stanley-2 June 1355

 ‘And what does the Prince say?’

 ‘He does not know about the attack…yet.
-He left for the Chateau Terms before the attack.’
+He left for the Chateau Termes before the attack.’

 ‘Why would he have done that.
-Wasn’t it incredibly risky?’
+Wasn’t it incredibly risky to travel alone?’

 ‘Joan is at the Chateau.’